DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/agr-lab-guide.md

 1. Switch to the Fivetran tab in your browser.
 2. Ensure you are in the **Connections** page and refresh the page to find your newly created connection.
 If you enter your initials in the search, it should filter directly to your connection.
-3. Click on the connection to open the **Status** page
+3. Click on the connection to open the **Status** page.
-4. Click the **Start Initial Sync** button
+4. Click the **Start Initial Sync** button.
 5. You should see a status message indicating that the sync is **Active** and that it is the first time syncing data for this connection.
-6. Once your sync completes, you will see a message "Next sync will run in x hours" and if you click on the **1 HOUR** selection on the right side, you will see some sync metrics.
-    * You may need to refresh the UI to see updated sync progress and logs in the UI.
+6. Once your sync completes, you will see a message "Next sync will run in x hours" and if you click on the **1 HOUR** selection on the right side, you will see some sync metrics.  <ins>You may need to refresh the UI to see updated sync progress and logs in the UI. </ins>
 7. Once your sync completes, you will see a message "Next sync will run in x hours" and if you click on the **1 HOUR** selection on the right side, you will see some sync metrics.

 ***PAUSE: Recap.***